MXHJohn314/WSL_Setup_Walkthrough/README.md

     + Select Start no client → click next
     + Check all three boxes → click next
     + Save configuration as config.xlaunch to desktop
+    + Click Finish
     + Windows Firewall will appear.
-Select both check boxes, then click "allow access"
+Select both check boxes, then click "Allow access"

 * Use keyboard shortcut `Windows + R` to open the Run window → search for "shell:startup"
-* Click and drag the `config.xlaunch` file into the startup folder
+* Click and drag the `config.xlaunch` file into the startup folder, then close the window
-* Go back to Powershell and run these commands to keep your
+* Go back to Powershell and run these commands to keep Ubuntu's time in sync with your Windows machine.
     + `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`
     + `dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart`
     + Restart the computer